military vision requirements for 2020

 Navy SEALs

-Despite being one of the most elite organizations in the entire Military, Navy SEALS only need a vision with 20/40 in the best eye and 20/70 in the worst eye that corrects to 20/25 with both eyes,
+Despite being one of the most elite organizations in the entire Military, Navy SEALS only need a vision with 20/40 best eye; 20/70 worst eye; correctable to 20/25 with no color blindness.

 Navy Pilots

-A Navy or Marine pilot needs to have a base vision of 20/40 in both eyes that is correctable to 20/20.
+A Navy or Marine pilot needs to have a base vision of 20/40 in both eyes that are correctable to 20/20.

 Explosive Ordnance Disposal (EOD) Techs

-The EOD requirements for the navy are the same as the Army EOD requirements of 20/200 bilateral that corrects to 20/25 with no color blindness.
+The EOD requirements for the Navy are 20/20 bilateral correctable to 20/25 with no color blindness.

 Marine Recon